Academic Complaint Policy

 Important Additional Information

 Failure of the student to act in a timely manner, as outlined in the time schedule, may result in forfeiture of the complaint.
-Failure of appropriate college representatives to act in a timely manner may allow the student's complaint to advance to the next step in the procedure.
+Failure of appropriate college representatives to act in a timely manner may allow the student’s complaint to advance to the next step in the procedure.
 The Vice President for Learning and Academic Affairs may extend time requirements based on extenuating circumstances, which will be communicated to the student.
 Timelines may also be altered by mutual agreement.
-Students are urged to document each step in this process and to act promptly to preserve their rights.

-of information upon which complaint is based
+Working days from receipt of information upon which complaint is based Student Action Steps

 |13||Consult with faculty person to attempt resolution|